giangnhattruong/laravel-simple-todo-api/README.md

 ```
 {
-    "message": "No todos were marked."
+    "message": "No todos were marked as completed."
 }
 ```